 No one should fear coming to work and getting hurt.
 So why do we shudder when we hear about OSHA inspections?
 By preparing for the possibility of an OSHA inspection we can have a safer and healthier workplace.
 After all, most of us want to do our jobs well and be free from danger.

 Almost every day, machines squeeze, pinch and crush body parts.
 Falls occur from roofs and ladders.
 Workers are hit by moving objects.
 Excessive noise causes hearing loss.
 Motor vehicles injure or kill workers.
 Even slips and trips on flat surfaces may be fatal.
-The list of work-related injuries is long and frightening.
+The annual list of work-related injuries is long and frightening.

 Generally, OSHA inspections concentrate on the most hazardous sites found in the workplace.
 Complaints from employees and referrals from agencies, organizations or the media also receive elevated attention.